fay1322/Fan26-AMOC-SST-Regime/README.md

 The instruction and expected output are included in the Jupyter Notebooks.

-The code was developed and tested on NCAR/UCAR HPC JupyterHub using the NPL 2026a kernel.
+The codes were developed and tested on NCAR/UCAR HPC JupyterHub using the NPL 2026a kernel.

 Input data for the notebooks are not provided because the file size is too large and the origional data are publicly available.